paralab/Saena_Public/README.md

 saena::matrix A(comm); // comm: MPI_Communicator

+A.add_duplicates(true); // in case of duplicates add the values. otherwise ignore this line.

 A.set(I, J, V, size); // size: size of I (or J or V, they obviously should have the same size)

 A.assemble();